soupslurpr/BeauTyXT/CONTRIBUTING.md

 This does not fix the upstream launch error: until that is resolved, use the direct command above to run the tests.

+The `isolated service death` phase uses a debug-only native Binder transaction to terminate the import worker: `am crash` requests a VM crash and cannot test an ART-free service.
+Cargo's release profile excludes this transaction from staging and release builds.
+The illustration crash/hang probe is a separate native library packaged only in debug builds.
+The opt-in `import service profile` phase measures seven fresh bindings with `dumpsys meminfo --local`;
+ordinary application memory dumps require a managed runtime in the target.

 ## Native print diagnostics

 Instrumentation removes its named PDF-fixture directories before verification